 Where to Site Gardman Sparrow Colony Nest Box

 - Shelter from wind, rain as well as direct sunlight

 - The front of the nest box should be angled slightly downwards to prevent rain from entering

 - When fitting, use galvanised or stainless screws / nails that will not rust

-- If fixing to trees use galvanised wire to tie the box to the trunk or hang it from a branch.
-Regularly inspect the fittings
+- If fixing to trees use galvanised wire to tie the box to the trunk or hang it from a branch and also regularly inspect the fittings

 - Make sure cats and squirrels cannot get into the box

-- Install it high up (at least 3 metres) on a wall
+- Finally, install it high up (at least 3 metres) on a wall